singhtanishq/Books-Shop-Management-System/README.md

 6. Administrator has all the rights of viewing, updating, deleting users (not passwords), and also can view/cancel/replace/return orders of a specific user.

-7. Errors are handled very serious.
+7. Errors are handled very seriously.